pavankumar0077/Devops-tools/multi-stage-builds-docker_and_distroless_images.md

 -- both stage 1 and stage 2 will remain in one dockerfile only -- But we have two FROM statements.
--- In stage the FROM -- will have to choice very minimal image, like image that have only python runtime or java or etc basically very less size image, or distro images -- In the stage 2 or final srage we have ENTRYPOINT OR CMD, The advantage with this is we have reduced image size significantly so stage 1 content will not be in the final image.
+-- In stage the FROM -- will have to choice very minimal image, like image that have only python runtime or java or etc basically very less size image, or distrolless images -- In the stage 2 or final srage we have ENTRYPOINT OR CMD, The advantage with this is we have reduced image size significantly so stage 1 content will not be in the final image.
 -- Here stage 1 is the build image part